sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 ## Why is a high performance culture important?

-Members of high-performing teams share a mutual purpose, are goal-oriented, collaborative with stromg teamwork and partnership, and are hyper-focused on achieving clear, outstanding results.
+Members of high-performing teams share a mutual purpose, are goal-oriented, collaborative through strong teamwork and partnership, and are hyper-focused on achieving clear, outstanding results.
 Being surrounded by high-performers makes all of us better.
 We want to give Managers and Teammates resources to build a high-performing team.

 We **hold our Managers accountable** to foster high-performing teams by giving clear feedback early and often, and providing explicit direction on what is expected of Teammates in their role.